vippsas/vipps-developers/faqs/common-problems-faq.md

 ### Investigating problems

-We strongly recommend checking the full history of every Vipps payment with the API: You can see if a payment has been actively rejected, if the user has not done anything, etc.
+We strongly recommend checking the full history of every payment with the API.
+You can see if a payment has been actively rejected, if the user has not done anything, etc.
 See: [Get payment details](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/vipps-ecom-api#get-payment-details).

-We are continuously improving the error messages in the Vipps app.
+We are continuously improving the error messages in the app.
 Some of the above errors may only have a general error message when attempting to pay.

-**Please note:** Vipps is not allowed to give detailed information about all errors to the merchant, as some information should only be provided to the Vipps user.
+**Please note:** We are not allowed to give detailed information about all errors to the merchant, as some information should only be provided to the user.
-Vipps also generally wants to be on the user's side and not "leak" more details than we have to.
-The general rule is that if the problem must be corrected by the user in Vipps, all necessary information will be provided to the user in Vipps.
+We will not "leak" more user details than we have to.
+The general rule is that if the problem must be corrected by the user in the Vipps or MobilePay app, all necessary information will be provided to the user there.

-**Tip:** Everyone can test their Vipps credit and debit cards in our demo store:
+**Tip:** Everyone can test their Vipps or MobilePay app with credit and debit cards in our demo store:
 [demo.vipps.no](https://demo.vipps.no).

 See: